tin6150/inet-dev-class/tig/README.rst

 ===============

-docker run --rm influxdb           influxd config > influxdb.dockdef.conf docker exec -it influxdb           bash
+docker run --rm influxdb           influxd config > influxdb.dockdef.conf
 #               ^^container_name   ^^cmd

 Digital Ocean mentioned needing to create user but most other post omited this step. no one even map the influx conf file in the docker env. https://www.digitalocean.com/community/tutorials/how-to-monitor-system-metrics-with-the-tick-stack-on-centos-7

+docker exec -it influxdb           bash
+#               ^^container_name   ^^cmd

+influx
+  CREATE USER "sammy" WITH PASSWORD 'sammy_admin' WITH ALL PRIVILEGES GRANT ALL ON telegraf TO telegraf show users exit

 #  influxdb dockerhub :: Manually Init DB
 #  starting influx db with secrets (from env var?) possibility (from influxdb dockerhub)